NeoSoul01/NeoSoul01.github.io/_posts/2025-09-11-CS50-Week-9-Reflections.md

 ---
-title: "My Week 9 Journey"
+title: "Week 9: The Breakthrough"
 date: 2025-09-11 00:00:00 +0000
 categories: [ computers, technology, Programming]
 tags: [CS50, Flask, Web-programming, Jinja]
 ---

-# Week 9 - Week 9: Flask, the Final Boss of CS50

 Hey there, welcome back to another yap session - where I talk endlessly about my progress related to CS50.

 For those of you who don’t know what CS50 is - it’s a course any noob can take and learn the basics of computer science.
 But let me be clear: **this isn’t just another tutorial-hell YouTube series**.
 This course teaches you how to solve problems, how to think, how to **break** problems down and crush them. it completely re-shapes how your brain approaches tech.